Cadu (footballer, born 2004)

-Carlos Eduardo Amaral Pereira de Castro (born 24 May 2004), commonly known as Cadu, is a Brazilian footballer who plays as a forward for Atlético Mineiro.
+Carlos Eduardo Amaral Pereira de Castro (born 24 May 2004), commonly known as Cadu, is a Brazilian footballer who plays as a forward for Goiás, on loan from Atlético Mineiro.

 Club career

 Cadu was born in Divinópolis, Minas Gerais, and joined Atlético Mineiro's youth categories in 2018, from hometown side Flamengo EC.
 In April 2023, he extended his contract with Galo.

 Cadu made his first team debut on 3 May 2023, coming on as a late substitute for Matías Zaracho in a 2–0 home win over Alianza Lima, for the year's Copa Libertadores.
 His first Série A appearance occurred seventeen days later, as he replaced Edenílson in a 2–1 away win over Coritiba.

+On 10 February 2026, Cadu joined Goiás on a season-long loan.